samuelmbiya/rc522-iot/CONTRIBUTING.md

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome, and are greatly appreciated!

-You can contribute in many ways:
+You can contribute in three ways:

 Types of Contributions
 ----------------------